meddario/ionic-pwa-update-test/README.md

 # Ionic PWA Update Test

-Try to update a Ionic native app using a PWA with service worker.
+Try to update a Ionic native app without reinstalling using a PWA with a service worker.

 ## Project creation